 If you've read my article on the soul, one objection you might have is the existence of sleep.
 I claimed the soul is its own being that does not need the body to exist and be conscious, and also that it was an indivisible entity.
 But consciousness seems essential to at least some of the mind's faculties, such as thought, emotion and free will.
 So how can the soul retain its existence while many of its essential, inseperable parts are missing?
 Don't worry, I've got an answer for you.

 Basically, time isn't what you think it is.
 I used to think time was some sort of continuum where all things can interact on equal ground (ie. time is objective and the same for everyone).
-Rather, time is simply a system of casual dependance, where events can modify the field to alter the basis for other events (sorry if I'm not explaining this well).
+Rather, time is simply a system of causal dependance, where events can modify the field to alter the basis for other events (sorry if I'm not explaining this well).
 The present world depends on decisions made in the past, and the state of the present may affect decisions we make in the present, but never vice versa.
 That's all time means.

 In my previous model of time, time was the same for everyone and so us being "out of the field" for a few hours required us to cease consciousness for those few hours.
 With this model, time need not be the same for everyone.
 Instead, when we fall asleep we simply "skip ahead" to a few hours later while the other souls and the universe continue to operate.
 At the time of the soul's return, everything else has progressed while the sleeping soul just skipped a couple rounds of the game and was never from its own perspective "unconscious".